 Female veterinarians generally choose to work in a private practice having companion animals as target species.
 Veterinary doctors treating and working with farm animals consist of more than 80% males.

 Almost 50% of female graduates and 40% of male graduates continue their careers working in a small animals clinic.
 The percentage of new female doctors starting to work with large animals is only 4%, while 13% of men take the same step in life.

-Desire for ownership
+Desire for Ownership

 One of the things that both male and female veterinarians are almost equal is the desire for owning a private practice.
 Yet the differences start appearing later on in their careers.
-If 80% of men want to own a clinic fresh out of college, over time the ownership desire drops an insignificant ratio of few percent.
+If 80% of men want to own a clinic fresh out of college, over time the ownership desire drops an insignificant ratio of a few percent.
 From the initial 70% of women wanting to be owners, after a couple of years, only half of them keep the same desire.